wkolowski/Type-Theory-Wishlist/README.md

 In the snippet above, we have defined the type of positive natural numbers `PositiveNat`.
 It has one constructor with an argument `n`, which is a `Nat`, and another argument, left unnamed, which is a proof of `n is s`, i.e. that `n` is not zero. `PositiveNat'` is a version of the same type, but defined using tuple syntax instead of copattern syntax.

-**Status: Coq allows naming record fields `_`, but I'm not sure about Agda, Lean or Idris.
+**Status: Coq allows the underscore `_` as a record field name, but I'm not sure about Agda, Lean or Idris.
 In any case, I think supporting this at the syntactic level should be easy.
 Inferring the proofs of `is` should also be fairly trivial.**

 TODO:
 - Write a section on unnamed record fields.